Length: 742 words; Time to read: 3 minutes

 - supplemented with predictive analytics?

 This is a challenging environment to think about, and ensure that your company is not a footnote of history in ten years.
 The good news is there is time to do so now, and abundant opportunity for the brave!
-That’s one of the emerging opportunities we identified as we developed the dmi.io concept. dmi.io provides a marketplace and platform where you can start to experiment and innovate at low cost – for example run some experiments on pricing, bundling or new data analytics.
+That’s one of the emerging opportunities we identified as we developed the dmi.io concept. dmi.io provides Data Explorer, a marketplace and platform where you can start to experiment and innovate at low cost – run some experiments on pricing, bundling or new data analytics.
 In addition we’re using our marketing dollars to help you find new buyers of your data.

 I’d be happy to spend more time sharing some of our insights in the emerging world of data, and how dmi.io can help you.
 Just drop me an email and we’ll set up some time.